-The Highland House Museum occupies one of Truro’s best known landmarks, the old Highland House, a hotel built on the Highlands in 1907.
-Located near the Highland Light in North Truro, it is a classic example of a turn-of-the-century summer resort hotel.
+The Highland House Museum occupies one of Truro’s best-known landmarks, the Highland House, a seasonal hotel built on the Highlands in 1907.
+Located near the Highland Light in North Truro, the museum building is a classic example of a turn-of-the-century summer resort hotel.

 Directions to the Highland House Museum